Our Journey: A Timeline of Impact

 Over 250 parents apply to enrol children; 60 places offered.

-Three 2021 alumni (from the original class) begin university (Nursing, IT, Accounting) with full scholarships at Northrise University.
-One student begins vocational training in Hotel Management.
+Three 2021 alumni (from the original class of 8) begin university (Nursing, IT, Accounting) with full scholarships at Northrise University.
+Another begins Vocational Training in Hotel Management.

 A new kitchen and storeroom are constructed at Kaloko to support expanded meal programs.